Wavechaser/NamiColor/README.md

 Select a corresponding processing mode. `Negatives` and `Reversals` should be rather self explanatory. `Log-to-Log` bypasses both the inversion and the log<sub>10</sub> scaling.
 Only use `Log-to-Log` if you are very sure what you are doing.

+NamiColor can manage the input in 3 ways.

+- NamiColor managed: Adobe RGB/ProPhoto RGB & linear input, Rec.
+2020 & Cineon output.

-If your input image is in a color space NamiColor knows how to manage (Adobe RGB and ProPhoto RGB), then NamiColor should be your first node.
-Select the corresponding color space in the input color space dropdown.
-In this case, NamiColor will output Rec.
-2020, make sure any subsequent nodes and the ODT are configured for that.
+If your input image is linear and in a color space NamiColor knows how to manage, then NamiColor should be your first node.
+Simply select the corresponding color space in the input color space dropdown.

+- Resolve managed: Resolve-native color space (ACES, Rec.
+2020, P3, sRGB, etc.) & linear input, outputs same color space as input & Cineon Film Log.

-If your input image is in a color space native to Resolve (ACES, Rec.
-2020, P3, sRGB, etc.), NamiColor should also be your first node.
+In this case, NamiColor should also be your first node.
 Select `bypass` in the input color space dropdown and you are good to go.
-In this case, NamiColor will not perform any color space transform.
-Any subsquent nodes and the ODT should be configured for the same color space as the input.
+In this case, NamiColor will not perform any color space transform, but will still do the linear to Cineon scaling.

+- User managed: (I hope you know what you are doing)

-If your input image is neither, please still try to manage it somehow.
+if your input image is neither, please still try to manage it somehow.
 You are using Resolve, not Photoshop.
 Manage your colors.
 Add any necessary CST, LUT, DCTL, dark magic, sorcery, or mango smoothie **before** NamiColor, and select `bypass` in the input color space dropdown.
+NamiColor will output the same color space as its input and hopefully Cineon Film Log.

 ### Color Transforming Film Images